$5,470,000 Jury Verdict – Construction Site Dump Truck Accident

 Shiver Hamilton brings compassion and zeal to every case.
 They dedicate whatever resources are necessary to make sure clients are treated fairly and that justice is done.
 They don’t take quick settlements that leave clients’ families unable to recover from the financial and emotional loss of a loved one’s wrongful death.
 They know there is more at stake than just a legal judgement, that clients often need counsel across a range of problems and issues that go beyond the particulars of their case.
 They value the people they represent as deserving of justice and respect.

 The lawyers of Shiver Hamilton also prepare all their cases to go to trial, alerting insurance companies and corporate defendants that they won’t settle for anything less than full justice for their clients.
 Preparing the case for trial is the only way to consistently achieve the best outcomes for clients.
-Opposing counsel must know that Shiver Hamilton’s clients are represented by skilled and experienced trial lawyers with all the necessary legal resources to win jury judgements.
+Opposing counsel must know that Shiver Hamilton’s clients are represented by skilled and experienced trial lawyers with all the necessary legal resources to win jury judgments.

 Shiver Hamilton represented the estate of Mack Pitts, including several minor children, in a wrongful death civil suit against A&G Trucking.
 Even though contractors involved in the project were required to carry $10 million of insurance coverage, A&G Trucking carried only $1 million.